 Coriander seeds are used commonly in Indian and Mexican cooking.
 They can be used whole, but are normally used ground.
 Coriander is a tridoshic spice highly appreciated in Ayurveda.

 Ayurvedic benefits of coriander seeds

 Coriander seeds are a cooling spice and contribute to the sweet and astringent tastes.

 They can be combined with other Ayurvedic herbs such as ground turmeric, cumin, paprika, cayenne and fennel.
 They have a sharp aroma, and smell and taste best freshly ground in a coffee or spice mill.

-Ground coriander can be added to dahls and vegetables as they are cooking.
-It can also be sautéed in ghee and added to cooked vegetables or lentils.
+Ground coriander seeds can be added to dahls and vegetables as they are cooking.
+They can also be sautéed in ghee and added to cooked vegetables or lentils.

 Discover more uses for coriander seeds in our Ayurvedic recipes.